 Compact the specimens in accordance with SC-T-103.
 Determine the percent air voids and VMA by SC-T-68.
 Compare the bulk specific gravity of the compacted mixture with the maximum mixture specific gravity determined by SC-T-83 to determine the air voids.
-Retain the samples in a dry, protected location for a minimum of 7 calendar days.
-Dispose of all samples that have not been selected by the Department for testing after 7 calendar days.
+Retain compacted specimens in a dry, protected location for a minimum of 4 production days.
+Dispose of the compacted specimens that have not been selected by the Department for acceptance split sample testing after 4 production days.
 Use the average of a minimum of 2 maximum specific gravity specimens for each SUBLOT when computing air voids.
-The maximum allowable individual difference for bulk specific gravity and maximum specific gravity specimens are 0.020 and 0.018, respectively.
-Inform the DAM or AME immediately if specimens do not compare.
+The maximum allowable individual difference for bulk specific gravity and maximum specific gravity specimens do not compare.
 Voids analysis will not apply for Base Courses, Shoulder Widening Courses, Surface Type E, PMTLSC, and OGFC.